tryffel/meilindex/readme.md

 Meilisearch features various optimizations and customizations for tailoring search results, see [docs](https://docs.meilisearch.com/references/settings.html) for more info.
 Meilindex supports modifying some of them, which hopefully makes the search experience better.

+**Note** Meilisearch upgrade invalidates its database (at least before stable release).
+It is up to user to upgrade database with Meilisearch Dump, or re-create it by deleting Meilisearch database before indexing mails with Meilindex.

 ## Stop words
 Stop words are irrelevant words in regard to searching content.